GENERAL INFORMATION: 503-823-4000

 D. If redemption is made by a lien creditor, the amount paid for redemption shall thereafter be deemed a part of the judgment, decree, mortgage or tax lien and shall bear like interest and may be enforced and collected as a part thereof.

-E. Upon receipt of the redemption price, the Treasurer shall issue a check for the sales price amount paid by the holder of the certificate of sale as shown on the lien docket plus any accrued redemption interest.
+E. Upon receipt of the redemption price, the Treasurer shall issue a check for the sales price amount paid by the holder of the certificate of sale as shown on the lien docket plus any accrued redemption interest and all or a portion of the redemption penalty.
 The check shall be delivered to the address provided to the City by the purchaser or any transferee or assignee.

 F. The interest charged during the redemption period shall be set by ordinance.
 The redemption interest rate shall be set at a level which attracts bidders.
 The penalty charged during the redemption period shall also be set by ordinance.
 The redemption penalty shall be set at a rate to encourage payment by delinquent property owners.